republique-et-canton-de-geneve/git-sync/README.md

 ### BR1 : create GitLab groups

-For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name, if such group does not exist yet.
+For every standard LDAP group, create a GitLab group (hereafter coined the "matching GitLab group") with the same name, if such group does not exist yet.

-### BR2 : create group Maintainers
+### BR2 : manage Maintainers

 For every standard LDAP group, retrieve the list of users (LU).
   * For every user in list LU:
     * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
-    * If the user already exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
+    * If the user already exists in GitLab and is not assigned to the matching GitLab group, assign it with the "Maintainer" GitLab role.
-    * If the user already exists in GitLab and is already assigned to the matching group, do nothing.
+    * If the user already exists in GitLab and is already assigned to the matching GitLab group, do nothing.
   * Additionally:
-    * If a user already exists in GitLab, is assigned to the matching group but is not in list LU, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.
+    * If any user already exists in GitLab, is assigned to the matching GitLab group, has "Maintainer role", but is not in list LU, remove it from the GitLab group, unless the user belongs to the list of not-to-be-cleaned users.

 ### BR3 : set all others users are Developers

 Create Retrieve the list of users (LU) of all standard GitLab groups:
   * For every user in list LU:
     * For every GitLab group not in `limited-access-groups`:
-      * If the user is not assigned to the matching group, assign it with the "Developer" GitLab role.
+      * If the user is not assigned to the GitLab group, assign it with the "Developer" GitLab role.
-      * If the user is already assigned to the matching group with a role weaker than "Developer", assign it with the "Developer" GitLab role.
+      * If the user is already assigned to the GitLab group with a role weaker than "Developer", assign it with the "Developer" GitLab role.
-      * If the user is already assigned to the matching group with a role stronger than or equal to "Developer", do nothing.
+      * If the user is already assigned to the GitLab group with a role stronger than or equal to "Developer", do nothing.

 ### BR4 : manage administrators